ryanisaacg/quicksilver/README.md

 There are no plans to support mobile / touch-primary platforms, as the paradigms are completely different.
 UI elements must be created differently, input is one or two points of contact rather than primarily through a keyboard, etc.

-There is one exception: macOS does not currently support gamepads, see [gilrs-core issue #1](https://gitlab.com/gilrs-project/gilrs-core/issues/1)

 ## Comparison with [ggez](https://github.com/ggez/ggez)

 | Quicksilver | GGEZ |